AleBonatti/SpecToDo/migrations/README.md

 - Runs automatically on login and token refresh
 - Requires configuration in Supabase Dashboard

+### 003_add_category_icons.sql
+Adds icon support to categories:
+- Adds `icon` column (TEXT, nullable) to `categories` table
+- Sets default icons for existing global categories
+- Icons are from the Lucide library

 ## How to Run Migrations

 ### Option 1: Supabase Dashboard (Recommended)